polydojo/jispy/LittleJ.md

 #### 7.4.1 `KeyError`

 In JS, trying to retrieve a non-existent key from an object results in `undefined`.
 There is no `undefined` in LJ; instead, a `KeyError` is thrown.
-The `underbar.l.js` library has a function `_.hasKey` which should be used if the unsure about any key.
+The `stdlib.l.js` library has a function `object.hasOwnProperty()` which should be used in case of uncertainty.

 #### 7.5 `str()`